TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

-The others are mostly for internal organization (like **Stories** and **Epics**) and things which aren't really a feature or a bug... they are just **Tasks** somebody needs to take care of.
+The others are mostly for internal organization (like **Stories** and **Epics**) and things which aren't really a feature or a bug... they are just **Tasks** somebody needs to take care of, because the Core development team also uses this system for their daily work.